ELadrimonos/ipados_menu_bar/README.md

 ),
 ```

-This is handful when changing contexts, like opening a modal.
+This is handful when changing contexts, like opening a modal, and don't want the
+user to do unexpected stuff.

 ### Menu Structure